deployphp/recipes/docs/newrelic.md

 ## Usage

-Since you should only notify New Relic of a successfull deployment, the `newrelic:notify` task should be executed right at the end.
+Since you should only notify New Relic of a successful deployment, the `newrelic:notify` task should be executed right at the end.

 ```php
 after('deploy', 'newrelic:notify');